malaise/ada/README.txt

 with version 7.8 or above (8.35 is OK), or PCRE2 (10.00 or above), and require the corresponding PCRE developpement package.

-Some programs depend on libssl and libcrypto for EVP digest.
+Some programs depend on libssl for EVP digest.

 The 'asciidoc' suite is used for the generation of the documentation.